evanhazey/evanhazenunez/research.md

 ## Cal Poly Pomona

 Summer 2017 I began researching at my home institution Cal Poly Pomona with Professor Matthew Povich and Postdoctoral Fellow (now Assistant Professor) Breanna Binder on the characterizing the X-ray properties of Intermediate-Mass Pre-Main-Sequence Stars.
 I presented this work as a poster at two different conference.
 The first was at the AAS 231 in National Harbor, MD where I was named one of five undergraduates out of 100 to be a medalist for the **Chambliss Astronomy Achievement Award**.
 The second time was at the Chandra Workshop on Accretion in Stellar Systems in Cambridge, MA while I was researching at the CfA (above).
 This was my first topical conference and it was a blast!
+I recently submitted this work to AJ where it was accepted and is now awaiting publication.
+Check out the [preprint here](https://arxiv.org/abs/2103.13376)

 Click [here](https://evanhazey.github.io/evanhazenunez/Graphics/Nunez_AAS_2018.pdf) for the full poster